Merpati Nusantara Airlines Flight 6517

-Merpati Nusantara Airlines Flight 6517 (MZ6517/MNA6517) was a scheduled domestic passenger flight from Bajawa to Kupang, Indonesia.
+Merpati Nusantara Airlines Flight 6517 was a scheduled domestic passenger flight from Bajawa to Kupang, Indonesia.
 On 10 June 2013, the Xian MA60 twin turboprop operating the route crashed on the runway while landing at Kupang's El Tari Airport, injuring 25 occupants, five seriously.
 The aircraft was severely damaged in the impact and subsequently written off.

 Investigation by the National Transportation Safety Committee, assisted by Chinese Civil Aviation Administration of China, concluded that the flight crew's mismanagement of the engine controls led to a loss of propeller thrust and lift shortly before touchdown, resulting in a hard landing far in excess of the airframe's structural limits.

 Accident

 Flight 6517 departed Bajawa Turulelo Soa Airport at 09.00 a.m local time carrying 46 passengers and 4 crews on board with an ETA of 9:40 a.m.
 The flight was uneventful until its landing.
 First Officer Au Young Vunpin was the pilot flying and Captain Aditya Pri Joewono was the Pilot Monitoring.
 At 09:22, the flight crews made first communication with El Tari Control Tower controller (El Tari Tower) and reported their position and maintaining 11,500 ft.
 The pilot received information that the runway in use was 07 and the weather information.
 Flight 6517 later descended approved their descent clearance of 5.000 ft.
 At 09.38 local time, the crew reported the aircraft was passing 10,500 ft and stated that the flight was on Visual Meteorological Condition (VMC).
 El Tari Airport then obtained visual contact with Flight 6517 and issued a landing clearance.
 At 09.51 a.m, the crew reported that their position was on final and the El Tari Tower re-issued the landing clearance.
 Flight 6517 then extended its landing gear.

-On 10.15 a.m, Flight 6517 bounced three times and slammed onto the tarmac.
+At 10.15 a.m, Flight 6517 bounced three times and slammed onto the tarmac.
 It broke into two sections.
 Both the left wing and the right wing were bent forward (the entire wing structure was separated intact from the fuselage which collapsed under its own weight) and both propellers were destroyed.
 Eyewitness recalled that there was a massive explosion when the crash occurred.
 It then skidded for several meters.
 After the aircraft stopped, the flight attendants assessed the situation and decided to evacuate the passengers through the rear main entrance door.

 A total of 25 people were injured in the crash.
 One pilot and four passengers who seated on row number three, seven and eight suffered serious injury.
 Several injured passengers suffered shock from the crash and was taken into El Tari's VVIP Lounge.
 Several people were admitted to the airport's military hospital, the Kupang Military Hospital, located on the west of the airport.
 Several of the injured were taken to the Prof. Dr. WZ Johannes Public Hospital.
 Military personnel immediately assisted the survivors and sterilized the crash site.